 4. Your specific bundle

 In short, the more users you sign up, the better price per user you can usually get.
-The standard price is thought to be $1,600 per user per year.
-However, keep in mind that all negotiations are handled by Gong’s sales team, so you’ll have to haggle (they’re experts after all).
+Multiple RevOps leaders suggest the standard price is $1,600 per user per year.
+However, keep in mind that you’ll have to negotiate all deals with Gong’s sales team so the exact price will vary by contract.
+Bring your haggling skills (they’re experts after all).

 Then there’s the platform fee.
 This is usually a minimum of $5,000 per year, rising to $50,000+ depending on how big your organization is.
 This takes into account data storage, integrations, and general platform access.